Gordon scores twice as Chargers dominate Packers 26-11

-CARSON, Calif.
-(AP) — Melvin Gordon scored two touchdowns, Michael Badgley kicked four field goals and the Los Angeles Chargers dominated the Green Bay Packers 26-11 on Sunday.
+“This was a good slice of humble pie for us.
+We’re kind of rolling, 7-1, and starting to listen to the chatter maybe a little too much,” said Rodgers, who threw for 161 yards, his fifth-lowest total when he plays all four quarters.

+For the first time this year, the Chargers (4-5) looked like a team that won 12 games and made the playoffs last season.

-Los Angeles (4-5) snapped a three-game home losing streak in what was easily its best game of the year.
-The offense moved the ball consistently in Shane Steichen’s first game as coordinator, and the defense kept Aaron Rodgers and the Packers out of the end zone until midway through the fourth quarter.
+The offense was balanced and moved the ball consistently in Shane Steichen’s first game as coordinator, and the defense kept Aaron Rodgers and the Packers out of the end zone until midway through the fourth quarter.
+Michael Badgley kicked four field goals in his first game back from injury.

-Steichen, who was promoted after Ken Whisenhunt was fired last Monday, called a good game as the Chargers weren’t faced with many third-and-long situations.
-Gordon, who came in averaging only 2.5 yards per carry, had 80 yards on 20 carries, including a pair of 1-yard TDs off left guard in the third and fourth quarters.
-Austin Ekeler added 70 yards as the Chargers rushed for a season-high 159 yards and averaged 4.2 yards per carry.
+Steichen, who was promoted after Ken Whisenhunt was fired last Monday, called a good game as the Chargers held the ball for nearly 36 minutes and averaged 6.5 yards per play.
+Los Angeles didn’t have a three-and-out on any of its nine possessions and only had to punt once.

+The running game, which had been held under 40 yards in four straight games, had a season-high 159 yards.
+Gordon, who came in averaging only 2.5 yards per carry, had 80 yards on 20 carries and Austin Ekeler added 12 carries for 70 yards.

 “We established the run and committed to it.
 It was giving them enough opportunities,” Chargers coach Anthony Lynn said.
 “Shane did an outstanding job.
 I thought he was aggressive when he needed to be.
 He prepared well all week and the players have confidence in him.
 Everyone stepped up and did what they had to do.”

+Most of Gordon’s carries came in the second half, including a pair of 1-yard TDs off left guard in the third and fourth quarters.
+He also had the play of the game when he hurdled over Green Bay defensive back Chandon Sullivan during a 16-yard gain in the third quarter.

+“I was finally in a groove,” Gordon said.
+“We got a chance to actually try to seal the game with the run, so I was definitely excited about that.”

-Philip Rivers completed 21 of 28 passes for 294 yards and Mike Williams had his first 100-yard receiving day in his three-year career with three receptions for 111 yards.
-Hunter Henry had 84 yards on seven catches.
+Rivers completed 21 of 28 passes for 294 yards, and Mike Williams had the first 100-yard receiving day in his three-year career with three receptions for 111 yards.

-“For whatever reason, we do better when it seems like the Chargers don’t have a chance.
-I don’t think anyone gave us a chance today and all three phases did a good job,” Rivers said.

-Rodgers was 23 of 35 for 161 yards as the Packers (7-2) had their four-game winning streak snapped.
-Green Bay’s lone touchdown came with 6:21 remaining, when Rodgers found a wide-open Jamaal Williams for a 10-yard touchdown.
-Rodgers then got Green Bay within 26-11 with a two-point conversion.
-Rodgers got most of his yards in the final 15 minutes after he was held to a career-low 61 yards through three quarters.
+Defensively, the Chargers pressured Rodgers all day with minimal blitzing and sacked him three times.
+Joey Bosa and Melvin Ingram each had 1½ sacks.
+Bosa has 5½ sacks in his past three games.

+“A lot of four-man rushes, and they got after us a little bit up front.
+We’ve got to get back to protecting and throwing the ball out in time and being accurate,” said Rodgers, who completed 23 of 35 passes.

 Packers running back Aaron Jones came in averaging 137.8 scrimmage yards in his past four games but was held to 29 yards (30 rushing, minus-1 receiving).
 Davante Adams had seven receptions for 41 yards after missing the last four games because of turf toe.